-- Fresh fruit such as apple slices, pear chunks, bananas, cut up berries, etc... - Mini muffins made with banana, pumpkin, corn, cranberries or blueberries. - Cookies such as crunchy oatmeal and raisin or blueberry. - Healthy cereal or granola bars. - Dried fruit or 100 percent dried fruit rolls. - Fresh fruit kebabs with a dipping sauce of vanilla yogurt. - Yogurt buffet served with a variety of toppings like chopped fruit and berries, granola and shredded coconut. - Strawberry tips or banana slices dipped in dark chocolate. - Fruit shakes made from blended fresh fruit, ice and yogurt
+- Fresh fruit such as apple slices, pear chunks, bananas, cut up berries, etc... - Mini muffins made with banana, pumpkin, corn, cranberries or blueberries. - Cookies such as crunchy oatmeal and raisin or blueberry. - Healthy cereal or granola bars. - Fresh fruit kebabs with a dipping sauce of vanilla yogurt. - Yogurt buffet served with a variety of toppings like chopped fruit and berries, granola and shredded coconut. - Strawberry tips or banana slices dipped in dark chocolate. - Fruit shakes made from blended fresh fruit, ice and yogurt